TryGhost/Ghost/koenig/kg-simplemde/README.md

 - **spellChecker**: If set to `false`, disable the spell checker.
 Defaults to `true`.
 - **status**: If set to `false`, hide the status bar.
 Defaults to `true`.
   - Optionally, you can set an array of status bar elements to include, and in what order.
+- **statusCustom**: An object of custom elements to add to the statusbar
 - **tabSize**: If set, customize the tab size.
 Defaults to `2`.
 - **toolbar**: If set to `false`, hide the toolbar.
 Defaults to the [array of icons](#toolbar-icons).
 - **toolbarTips**: If set to `false`, disable toolbar button tips.
 Defaults to `true`.